 Step 1: Consider the Appropriateness of Wheaton College Graduate School

 Before you begin, we recommend finding out more about Wheaton College and our graduate programs.
 Wheaton College is a Christian liberal arts college and our mission is to serve Jesus Christ and advance His Kingdom through excellence in liberal arts and graduate programs that educate the whole person to build the church and benefit society worldwide.
-Wheaton College Graduate School offers two doctoral degrees and a variety of masters degree programs in the area of Biblical and Theological Studies, Psychology, Intercultural Studies, Evangelism and Leadership, Christian Formation and Ministry, and Teaching.
+Wheaton College Graduate School offers three doctoral degrees and a variety of masters degree programs in the area of Biblical and Theological Studies, Psychology, TESOL & Intercultural Studies, Evangelism and Leadership, Teaching, Higher Education & Student Development, and Humanitarian & Disaster Leadership.
 We do not offer graduate degrees in technical or business fields.

 A four-year bachelor's degree from an accredited college or university or the equivalent, with a minimum 2.75 GPA.
 Wheaton is a Christian liberal arts college (university level).
 We do not offer graduate degrees in technical or business fields.
 Read more about educational requirements.

 If English is not your native language, you must demonstrate proficiency by submitting scores from either the TOEFL exam or IELTS exam.
 The following requirements apply to all international students and U.S. permanent residents whose native language is not English.
 Applicants who do not meet minimum English proficiency requirements will not be admitted.
 Read more about english proficiency.